• Skip to primary navigation

 • The same recipe is easy to make with soaked peas or with unsoaked ones.
 The time required to cook varies but the method remains same.

-While instant pot and pressure cooker work well, I like to make ragda in the Instant Pot.
+While instant pot and pressure cooker work as well, I like to make ragda in the Instant Pot.
 It is hands-free and needs only a couple of steps to come together.

-Ragda/ white peas: The main ingredient here is white peas.
+• Ragda/ white peas: The main ingredient here is white peas.
 Soak them for a few hours or use them straight from the bottle.
-Buy yours here.
+However, to soak or not to soak depends on you.
+The recipe remains same, only the time required for dry peas is more.

-Aromatics: I use Garlic, ginger and green chili as aromatics in the recipe.
+• Aromatics: I use Garlic, ginger and green chili as aromatics in the recipe.
 Plus adding onion and tomatoes is great.
+The recipe is easy to make without garlic too.
+It does change the flavor, but still tastes amazing.

-Spices: I only use a handful of basic Indian spices like turmeric powder, asafetida, red chili powder, garam masala and dhania jeera powder.
+• Spices: I only use a handful of basic Indian spices like turmeric powder, asafetida, red chili powder, garam masala and dhania jeera powder.
+Whole cumin seeds are the only whole spice I use here.
+Besides cumin, mustard seeds and fenugreek seeds can be used too.

-The other ingredients used here are water, salt and oil.
+• The other ingredients used here are water, salt and oil.
 Top the prepared ragda with some cilantro before serving.

 1- Wash and drain the white peas.
 Soak them in water that covers them completely and is one inch above the peas.